 The employment of Mr. Chaiken was terminated by the Company as of April 22, 2016.
-Pursuant to the terms of the Offer Letter, Mr. Chaiken will be paid his base salary of \$45,833 per month for 60 days following the date of termination.
-Vested options held by Mr. Chaiken may be exercised for a period of 30 days following the termination of his employment.
-Pursuant to the Offer Letter, Mr. Chaiken is restricted from competing with the Company for a period of one year from the date of termination and is subject to certain covenants of confidential and non-solicitation.
+Pursuant to the terms of the Offer Letter, Mr. Chaiken was paid his base salary of \$45,833 per month for 60 days following the date of termination.
+All options held by Mr. Chaiken terminated unexercised in connection with the termination of his employment.
+Pursuant to the Offer Letter, Mr. Chaiken was restricted from competing with the Company for a period of one year from the date of termination and is subject to certain covenants of confidential and non-solicitation.